-§195-4.
+§195-5.
 Certification of list of blighted premises.

 - A. Immediately following enactment of this chapter, the Mayor shall request that all Town department heads report any premises within the Town that appear to be blighted.
-Such reports shall be submitted within thirty (30) days of the Mayor's request. - B. The Mayor shall instruct the Building Official to use this information and any other available information to schedule inspections and compile a list of blighted premises within sixty (60) days.
+Such reports shall be submitted within thirty (30) days of the Mayor's request. - B. The Mayor shall instruct the Building Official to use this information and any other available information to schedule inspections from public areas or public rights-of-way for the purpose of compiling a list of blighted premises within sixty (60) days.
 The Building Official shall update this list by addition of premises that become blighted and removal of premises where the blight violation is abated.
-The Town may levy fines against blighted premises as described in this chapter. - C Within sixty (60) days after completion, the Mayor shall present said blighted premises list to the Town Council.
-The Town Council shall approve, disapprove or modify said list.
-In the event that the Town Council fails to take action on the list within seventy-five (75) days from the date of receipt, said list shall be deemed approved. - D. The Mayor may request additions or deletions to the blighted premises list for consideration by the Town Council. - E. Any individual, civic organization or municipal agency affected by the action or inaction of an owner of premises subject to provisions of the chapter may file a written complaint regarding the cited violation(s) of this chapter with the Mayor.
-Such complaint may be made anonymously, but shall include the address of the premises and facts concerning to the conditions of such premises.
-Based on the provisions set forth in this chapter, the Mayor shall determine if the owner of the subject premises appears to be in violation, and shall request the addition of subject premises to the blighted premises list for consideration by the Town Council.
+The Town may levy fines against blighted premises as described in this chapter. - C. Within sixty (60) days after completion, the Mayor shall present said blighted premises list to the Town Council. - D. Any individual, civic organization or municipal agency affected by the action or inaction of an owner of premises subject to provisions of the chapter may file a written complaint regarding the cited violation(s) of this chapter with the Building Official.
+Such complaint shall include the address of the premises and facts concerning to the conditions of such premises.
+Based on the provisions set forth in this chapter, the Building Official may add the subject premises to the blighted premises list.

-§195-5.
+§195-6.
 Enforcement and hearings with owners of blighted premises.

-A. Once said list of blighted premises, or any additions thereto, has been approved by the Town Council, the Mayor shall undertake regular inspections for the purpose of documenting continuous blight and shall issue a citation and impose a penalty of not more than one hundred dollars (\$100).
+A. Once said list of blighted premises, or any additions thereto, has been completed, the Building Official shall undertake regular inspections from public areas or public rights-of-way for the purpose of documenting continuous blight and shall issue a citation and impose a penalty of not more than one hundred dollars (\$100).
 Each day that the building, structure, premises or unit, or part thereof, is in violation of this chapter shall constitute a separate offense.

-The Mayor may grant the owner of subject premises a grace period not to exceed sixty (60) days from the issuance of the citation for purposes of accommodating a clean-up effort.
+The Building Official may grant the owner of subject premises a grace period not to exceed sixty (60) days from the issuance of the citation for purposes of accommodating a clean-up effort.